pandas-dev/pandas/doc/source/groupby.rst

 Combining ``.groupby`` and ``.pipe`` is often useful when you need to reuse GroupBy objects.

-For an example, imagine having a DataFrame with columns for stores, products, revenue and sold quantity.
+As an example, imagine having a DataFrame with columns for stores, products, revenue and quantity sold.
 We'd like to do a groupwise calculation of *prices* (i.e. revenue/quantity) per store and per product.
 We could do this in a multi-step operation, but expressing it in terms of piping can make the code more readable.
 First we set the data: